University of Amsterdam and Mastermath course, Spring 2019 semester

-The final grade is determined 40% by the homework-grade and 60% by the final exam.
-In accordance with the Mastermath rules, the final grade will be rounded to the nearest integer (also for Master of Logic students).
+The final grade is determined for 60% by the final exam (or the re-sit if you take it) and 40% by the homework-grade.
+In accordance with the Mastermath rules, the final grade will be rounded to the nearest integer, also for Master of Logic students.

 Preliminary course schedule:

 Introduction to quantum mechanics and qubits, overview of the course